Vítězslav Novák: Musicology and feud

 Shortly after the turn of the century, Novák began teaching composition privately in Prague.
 From 1909 to 1920, he taught at the Prague Conservatory himself, and this occasionally occupied him to a greater degree than composing.
-Stefania Turkewich was one of his students.
+Among his students were Alois Hába, Iša Krejčí, Vítězslava Kaprálová, Ladislav Vycpálek, Otakar Jeremiáš and Stefania Turkewich.
 During the same period, several events affected Novák's outlook on musical expression and artistic freedom.
 From 1901 to 1917, his apartment hosted a discussion group known as the Podskalská filharmonie.
 While most of its members were musicians, including Suk, Karel, and the conductor Václav Talich, performances were confined to readings of new modernist works from abroad and the group's goals were primarily intellectual; the Filharmonie served, however, as an important place for this group of Czech modernists to share their ideas.
 By regulation, its only female member was Marie Prášková, whom Novák married in 1912.
 That same year, Novák became embroiled in a series of culturo-political battles in Prague between his Conservatory-based faction and that of Zdeněk Nejedlý, a critic and musicologist at Prague University.
 When Novák signed a protest against Nejedlý's anti-Dvořák propaganda, Nejedlý engaged in fierce criticism of Novák's music.
 The impact of this criticism on Novák was long-lasting and ushered in a crisis in his creative life.